Bluetooth-Compose/BCARKMPApp/README.md

 # BCARKMPApp
 Bluetooth-Compose Augmented Reality Kotlin Multiplatform App (iOS, Android)

-This app is being produced according to the MVP Milestones in this channel's [ReadMe](https://github.com/Bluetooth-Compose)

 ### MVP Progress

+This app is being produced according to the MVP Milestones in this account's [Bluetooth-Compose/Bluetooth-Compose](https://github.com/Bluetooth-Compose) ReadMe.md

+#### Commit History

-We are using [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) notation to mark our progress, and the best way of seeing the progress is to look at the commit lists.
+We are using [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) notation to mark our progress, and the best way of seeing the progress is to look at the commit lists, either here in GitHub, or if you have pulled the repo, merely by going ```gitlog```

-However, we've copied the commit messages themselves here for a quick peek:

-(in reverse order, latest at the top)
+For a quick peek, we've copied the major commit messages here, latest at the top:

 - chore(framework): converted from xml activity ui to jetpack compose, using default compose activity project as a guide
 - chore(app): created default kotlin multiplatform app using android studio